sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

   - This could be a developer turned bad, OSS developer adding a new maintainer, or a developer that themselves gets hacked (e.g. credential stuffing)
 - SolarWinds attacked the build infra itself, resulting in signed malicious programs from a trusted vendor
   - Some look down on SolarWinds for getting hacked, but this was an APT that didn't want to be detected, can you say for sure you aren't already compromised by a similar attack?
---
+- Log4j wasn't even an attack, but it shows how a vulnerability upstream ripples through --

 .left-column[